armcknight/mtg/README.md

 - `mtg-cli` manages the card collection
 - `scryfall-local` downloads and serves Scryfall bulk data files to avoid making lots of individual requests to their web server

+I keep the original TCGPlayer CSVs checked in here, along with the managed CSVs. `./reprocess-all-inputs.sh` will run the tools for all the different card scans I've done so far, roughly in the same discrete sets of scans I've done, which demonstrates how the programs work.

 ## `mtg-cli`

 The collection is contained in multiple CSV files: